Agenda

 In this session, speakers will explore cutting-edge clinical trial strategies — such as basket trials, platform trials, and gene therapy platforms — that offer scalable, efficient approaches that may apply to multiple rare disease states.
 Presenters will share real-world examples and discuss the impact of these designs on accelerating research and regulatory pathways.

-• Scott Plotkin, MD, PhD, Giovanni Armenise Endowed Professor of Neurology, Harvard Medical School, Chief, Division of Neuro-Oncology, Mass General Brigham
+• Scott Plotkin, MD, PhD, Giovanni Armenise Endowed Professor of Neurology, Harvard Medical School; Chief, Division of Neuro-Oncology, Mass General Brigham / Harvard Medical School, a NORD Rare Disease Center of Excellence

 • Kevin S. Thorneloe, PhD, Senior Medical Director, Pharming Healthcare